rmkellogg/hbase-lite-rest-client/README.md

 Improvements:

    * Fluent API for construction of RemoteHTable and RemoteAdmin.
-   * Access to underlying Apache HttpClient for unique client needs (Kerberos, Self-Signed Certs, etc).
+   * API improvements using Strings and other primitives in addition to byte arrays on: Result, Get, Put
+   * Easy use of Kerberos and preemptive basic authentication
+   * Easy configuration support for self-signed SSL certificates
    * Reduced footprint by stripping away rarely used or methods not supported by the HBase REST Server.
    * RemoteHTable and RemoteAdmin are now interfaces.
    * Support for Kerberos authentication via keytab and user principal
-   * API improvements using Strings and other primitives in addition to byte arrays on: Result, Get, Put
+   * Access to underlying Apache HttpClient for unique client needs

 Note: This REST Client was based on Apache HBase 2.0 Alpha 4.

-For use with Kerberos, you can specify the User Principal and Keytab explicitly or do a kinit prior to execution.
+For use with Kerberos, you have three options: specify the User Principal and Keytab explicitly, do a kinit prior to execution or use an external JAAS configuration file.

 RemoteHTable Construction: